kspalaiologos/writings/compass.md

-    Simply put, a radically authoritarian left-leaning person, for instance, P1(-0.1; 0.5), will be placed in the same spot on the uniaxial model as P2(0.5; -0.1).
-For example, libertarian capitalists (P2) share the same spot with totalitarians (P1), which doesn't make sense in the slightest, because neither of them shares a fair part of ideals and principles.
+    Simply put, a radically authoritarian left-leaning person, for instance, P1(-0.1; 0.5), will be placed in the same spot on the uniaxial model as P2(0.5; -0.1), a capitalist, libertarian-leaning person.
+Libertarian capitalists (P2) share the same spot with totalitarians (P1), which doesn't make sense in the slightest, because neither of them shares a fair part of ideals and principles.

 ==[ 3.
 Hey, how about you come back to biaxial model?